chuksys/mempool-fee-analyzer/README.md

 ```bash
 cargo run -- --strategy-name <strategy_name> --duration <num_of_blocks> subset-sample [options]
 ```
 `--strategy-name <strategy_name>`: Specifies the fee estimation strategy to use.
-We currently have onee strategy included - **block_template_median**
+We currently have one strategy included - **block_template_median**

 `--duration <num_of_blocks>`: Specifies the number of blocks to analyze.